 5. Demonstrate the courage to lead

-I want to highlight the importance of ‘people before profit’ in building trusting teams and viewing human resources as asset and ultimately the social capital of a company;
+I want to highlight the importance of ‘people before profit’ in building trusting teams and viewing human resources as an asset and ultimately the social capital of a company;

-So many leaders and business owners—even some of the best-intentioned ones—often ask, "how do I get the most out of my people?"
+So many leaders and business owners—even some of the best-intentioned ones—often ask, "How do I get the most out of my people?"
 This, however, is a flawed question.
 A better question to ask is, "How do I create an environment in which my people can work to their best?"

 It's not the people doing the job, it's the people who lead the people doing the job who can make the greater difference.
 Infinite leadership develops the potential of all staff to become leaders in their own right.
 Opportunities for self-development result in self-management and intrinsic self-motivation.
 The outcomes?
-A company that benefits from higher employee engagement, higher levels of creativity, innovation and collective synergistic problem solving capability.
+A company that benefits from higher employee engagement, higher levels of creativity, innovation and collective synergistic problem-solving capability.

 “Finite players play to beat the people around them.
 Infinite players play to be better than themselves.” – Simon Sinek, The Infinite Game

-Contrary finite thinkers and leaders do not appreciate that an investment in people will ultimately benefit the company, the customer and their investments.
+On the contrary finite thinkers and leaders do not appreciate that an investment in people will ultimately benefit the company, the customer and their investments.

 From a broader perspective, disruption is often a symptom of a finite mindset.
-Leaders playing with a finite mindset often miss an opportunity to use an authentic disruptive opportunity to clarify their ‘cause’ because they would rather double-down on the finite game and simply copy what the other players are doing in the hope that it will work for them too and give them a ‘competitive’ advantage.
+Leaders playing with a finite mindset often miss an opportunity to use an authentic disruptive opportunity to clarify their ‘cause’ because they would rather double down on the finite game and simply copy what the other players are doing in the hope that it will work for them too and give them a ‘competitive’ advantage.

 A great example of a finite mindset is the demise of Kodak.
 Instead of leading the digital revolution, Kodak's executives chose to close their eyes, put their fingers in their ears and try and convince themselves that ‘everything was going be just fine’.
 The rest is history… Kodak is no more!